 What Are Compression Stockings?

-They're socks that apply gentle pressure to your legs and ankles.
-They work to boost circulation to the legs, as well as promote lymphatic drainage and prevent blood from pooling in the veins.
+Compression stockings are tight stockings that apply gentle pressure to your legs and ankles.
+They work to boost circulation to the legs as well as promote lymphatic drainage and prevent blood from pooling in the veins.
 People tend to wear compression socks on long flights to help with blood flow.